Two-component relativistic equation-of-motion coupled cluster for electron ionization: Results and Discussion

 The computed and experimentally-obtained vertical IPs for HCCCl are provided in Fig.~\ref{fig:hcccl_ip} and Table \ref{tab:hcccl}.
 Note that, for this molecule, experimentally determined vertical ionization data are only available for the $\Omega=\nicefrac{3}{2}$ states, whereas the adiabatic IP data are more complete.
 Data from the larger molecules seem to indicate that the vertical and adiabatic $\Delta_\Omega$ splitting values are fairly consistent, though, so the adiabatic splittings for HCCCl can still serve as a benchmark for the results of the vertical IP-EOMCCSD calculations.

 As shown in Fig.~\ref{fig:hcccl_ip} and Table \ref{tab:hcccl}, IP-EOMCCSD underestimates the experimentally determined vertical IP data by about 0.1 eV for both the X and A $^2\Pi_{\nicefrac{3}{2}}$ states, when combined with the x2c-SVPall-2c, ANO-RCC-VDZP, or Dyall v2z basis sets.
 The calculated vertical IPs increase by about 0.2 eV when the x2c-TZVPPall-2c, ANO-RCC-VTZP, and Dyall v3z sets are employed and by another 0.1 eV when using the x2c-QZVPPall-2c, ANO-RCC-VQZP, and Dyall v4z basis sets.
 For the X $^2\Pi_{\nicefrac{3}{2}}$ state of HCCCl$^+$, the double-$\zeta$ basis sets provide the best estimates of the experimentally obtained value to within 0.7 eV or less, with 1eX2C-IP-EOMCCSD/ANO-RCC-VDZP and DCB-X2C-IP-EOMCCSD/x2c-SVPall-2c being the outliers having 0.10--0.014 eV deviations relative to experimental data.
 In the case of the A $^2\Pi_{\nicefrac{3}{2}}$ state, the triple-$\zeta$ basis sets provide the best estimate of the experimentally determined vertical IP value with errors in the range of 0.03--0.06 eV.
 It is also interesting to note that the calculated $\Delta_\Omega$ splittings characterizing both the X and A ion states are essentially independent of the basis set and the relativistic treatment (see Table \ref{tab:hcccl}).
-Both 1eX2C- and DCB-X2C-IP-EOMCCSD predict the experimentally measured splitting values to within 0.01 eV, which is consistent with the experimental uncertainty range.\cite{Maier77_1406}
+Both 1eX2C- and DCB-X2C-IP-EOMCCSD predict the experimentally measured splitting values to within 0.01 eV, which is consistent with the experimental uncertainty range.\cite{Maier77_1406} It is also worth noting that, as shown in Table S2 in the Supplemental Information, the IP values obtained using the cc-pVDZ-DK through cc-pVQZ-DK basis sets are very close to their analogs reported in Table \ref{tab:hcccl}.
+Focusing on the cc-pVQZ-DK results, the IP-EOMCCSD energetics for HCCCl are within 0.01--0.02 eV of the values evaluated using the ANO-RCC-VQZP, Dyall v4z, and x2c-QZVPPall-2c basis sets.
+Furthermore, the use of the cc-pV5Z-DK basis set increases the IP values by $\sim$0.04--0.05 eV compared to those computing using the cc-pVQZ-DK set.
+The $\Delta_\Omega$ splittings in HCCCl are also practically unaffected by the basis set size up to cc-pV5Z-DK.
+Thus, the IP values of HCCCl obtained using quadruple-$\zeta$-level basis sets could be considered converged with respect to basis set size to well within 0.1 eV.